sundaramawasthi/DevOPs---os-Concept/README.md

     	- | rwx  | rwx  | rwx
     	- | 421  | 421  | 421

-    	to update the permissions we can sum 421 if super user needs to have read,write & exeute give 7 if the owner need to read & write give 6 if other need to have only read give 4
+    	To update the permissions we can sum 421
+    	If super user needs to have read,write & exeute give 7 If the owner need to read & write give 6
+    	If other need to have only read give 4

     	chmod 777 file/dir -- rwx for root, rwx for owner, rwx for others